-The Myth of the “Good” Chart: Structural Clarity, Elite Destinies, and What Actually Makes a Good Life
+The Myth of the “Good” Chart: A Look at Elite Destinies and What Actually Makes a Good Life

 Diagnosing the systemic difference between extreme wealth, average friction, and true fortune in a person's destiny